philtr/phillipridlen/_posts/notes/2014-12-06-jekyll-s3-cloudfront.md

 ---
 layout: post
 title: "Jekyll, S3, and CloudFront"
+description: "The latest version of this site is published using Jekyll, S3 and CloudFront"
 ---

 GitHub pages is awesome.
 Like, _really_ awesome.
 But I wanted to try something new that would give